 Since launching the blog in March 2015, I have published over 60 posts on the site.
 My collection of free articles will continue to grow as I continue building a pathway to effective public speaking.
 On a personal note, I have learned lots from my fellow public speakers and bloggers over the years and I am very grateful for this.
 As a way of saying thanks, I’ve created a list of resources that have helped me along the way.
-The journey is only beginning and this list will continue to grow.

 My Favourite Resources About Public Speaking